Banks Explore New Revenue Models Through Tech

 Investment, Valuation, and the Road Ahead

-As global economic conditions evolve and regulatory frameworks continue to adapt, readers can rely on BizFactsDaily's core business coverage and real-time news updates to track how banks across North America, Europe, Asia, Africa, and South America are navigating this complex, technology-driven landscape.
-The journey from interest margins to platform economics, AI-driven personalization, embedded finance, data monetization, digital assets, and sustainable finance is far from over, but by 2025 it is clear that the banks that treat technology as a core revenue engine rather than a supporting function are the ones shaping the future of global finance.
+For BizFactsDaily.com, which sits at the intersection of business, technology, and finance, the story of banks in 2026 is fundamentally a story about the redefinition of what a bank is and how it creates value for customers, shareholders, and society.
+Institutions that combine technological sophistication with deep risk expertise, proactive regulatory engagement, disciplined capital allocation, and a culture of continuous learning are the ones most likely to turn innovation from a marketing slogan into a systematic, revenue-generating capability.
+As global economic conditions evolve, monetary policy cycles shift, and regulatory frameworks continue to adapt, readers can rely on BizFactsDaily's core business coverage and real-time news updates to track how banks across North America, Europe, Asia, Africa, and South America are navigating this complex, technology-driven landscape.
+The journey from interest margin dependence to platform economics, AI-driven personalization, embedded finance, data monetization, digital assets, and sustainable finance is still unfolding, but by 2026 it is evident that the banks treating technology as a core revenue engine, rather than a supporting function, are the ones shaping the future architecture of global finance.